programming-notes/cheering-mascot-sinatra-2-asynchronous-forms-challenge/README.md

 ### Release 6:  Check Functionality without JavaScript

 As noted in previous releases, when we enhance our application with JavaScript we don't want to break non-JS functionality.
 So, turn off JavaScript in the browser (see Figure 4) and manually test that the site still works.

-## Achtung! ¡Importante!
-Mise en garde!
-Oppassen!

-Remember to enable JavaScript when we're done with this verification.
-Or else you, or a cohort-mate are going to have some nasty surprises tomorrow when you try to use a computer that has its JavaScript disabled.
-Every serious JavaScript developer remembers the day they burned way too much time because they'd turned off JS and forgotten it!

 ![disabling JavaScript](readme-assets/disable-javascript.gif)
 *Figure 4*.
 Disabling JavaScript from the Chrome Developer Tools (Chrome Version 51.0.2704.106 (64-bit))

+### Release 7: Reenable JavaScript

+Enable JavaScript.
+Otherwise, you or a cohort-mate will find a nasty surprise tomorrow when you try to use a computer where JavaScript is disabled.
+Many JavaScript developers have burned way too much time debugging because they'd disabled JS and forgotten to reenable it.

 ## Conclusion
 Welcome to the world of AJAX.
 Making HTTP requests through JavaScript—whether to submit a form, dynamically load content, etc.—offers a great way to enhance our applications.
 Both to improve their performance and to improve user experience.